varnishcache/varnish-cache/doc/sphinx/users-guide/operation-logging.rst

 and are being handled by the same thread.
 The second column is the *tag* of the log message.
 All log entries are tagged with a tag indicating what sort of activity is being logged.
-Tags starting with 'Rx' indicate Varnish is recieving data and 'Tx' indicates sending data.
+Tags starting with 'Rx' indicate Varnish is receiving data and 'Tx' indicates sending data.

 The third column tell us whether this is is data coming or going to the client ('c') or to/from the backend ('b').
 The forth column is the